abhisakh/HRChat/README.md

 <a href="#table-of-contents">🔝 Back to Top</a>

-HRChat is built entirely in Python on the backend, with each technology chosen for a specific reason — not just familiarity.
+HRChat spans two ecosystems — a Python backend and a JavaScript frontend.
+Every technology was chosen for a specific reason, not just familiarity.

 ---